dstrn-xyz/docs/frontend/spa-router.md

 ### persistent elements (d-spa-keep)

-elements and scripts that need to be preserved across body swaps (such as dev tools or persistent layout state) use the `d-spa-keep` attribute. when a body swap occurs, all elements with `d-spa-keep` are retained and re-attached to the new body.
+elements and scripts that need to be preserved across body swaps (such as dev tools or persistent layout state) use the `d-spa-keep` attribute. when a body swap occurs, all elements with `d-spa-keep` are retained and reattached to the new body.

 ```html
 <div id="player-container" d-spa-keep>